Skip to content

 Understanding the difference between modes is crucial for debugging:

 Always perform your primary development and testing in Safe Mode.
-Switch to Fast Mode only for final releases or performance profiling once the logic is verified.
+Switch to Unchecked Mode only for final releases or performance profiling once the logic is verified.